cridemichel/polypp/README.md

 **polypp**
 ===========

-This is a C++ class for solving complex and real polynomials of any degree in multiprecision.
+This project provides two C++ classes for solving complex and real polynomials of any degree in multiprecision.
 Quadratic and cubic solver are based on Numerical Recipe book [1].
 Quartic solvers are implemented according to Ref.
 [2].
 Roots of polynomials of higher degree are found by using Aberth algorithm as discussed in Refs.
 [3-5].